WissemBoujlida/rvm/README.md

-# Smart Esprit - Academic project
+# Reverse Vending Machine (RVM) - Academic project

 For the fourth semester project, I developed a prototype of a reverse vending machine capable of classifying recyclable items according to their container, volume and brand.
 Users connected through a mobile application can track their recycling history and rewards.
 This allows us to collect data and build real time dashboards and statistics.